 In the autumn His Lordship proved beyond question that he was the best colt of his year.
 On the opening day of the V.R.C.
 Autumn Meeting in the Ascot Vale Stakes, somewhat surprisingly both his stablemate Roodee and Bosworth were preferred in the betting.
 Bosworth was a younger brother to Richmond, although lacking the substance of Eli Jellett’s champion.
 As with Richmond, Andrew Town had bred him, and while only a foal he had been sold to James Wilson for Herbert Power at a price of six or seven hundred guineas with Wilson stipulating that he was to be delivered to him when six months old.
 Bosworth had created a big impression at the New Year’s Day Meeting when he won the Two-Year-Old Stakes and, despite having to carry a 5lb penalty, on the strength of that performance was installed as the favourite over the two colts from Terrara.
 But Bosworth proved both fractious at the start and erratic in the running, and in the end, His Lordship, sporting the colours of C.B.
 Fisher for one last time, ran out a comfortable winner over Roodee.

 Perhaps it was just as well that His Lordship won; after all, he did have a family tradition to uphold.
 His granddam Lady Heron had won the same race in 1864, his aunt, Seagull, likewise in 1865, while in 1871 his dam Beatrice had done the trick.
 But on the following Thursday, the second day of the Flemington meeting, His Lordship managed something that had eluded even those close relatives when he won the Sires’ Produce Stakes as well.
 On that occasion, he again beat his stablemate Roodee in a common canter, although the latter betrayed signs of lameness after the race.
+His Lordship’s double saw de Mestre pocket almost £2,000 from the meeting.
 It was a dominance repeated at the A.J.C.
-Autumn Meeting when His Lordship narrowly beat Bosworth in the Champagne Stakes on opening day, after the latter had again proved intractable in the running, while in the Sires’ Produce Stakes, the son of The Marquis was untroubled by his only two rivals.
+Autumn Meeting when His Lordship narrowly beat Bosworth in the Champagne Stakes on opening day after the latter had again proved intractable in the running, while in the Sires’ Produce Stakes, the son of The Marquis was untroubled by his only two rivals.
+However, Bosworth did gain a measure of revenge over His Lordship in the Breeders’ Plate when he beat his nemesis by a head.

 The 1878 A.J.C.
 Derby field and race conditions appear in the table below: